Sex Pistols: Early following and Anarchy in the U.K. single

 Their first gig to attract attention was as a supporting act for Eddie and the Hot Rods, a leading pub rock group, at the Marquee in February 1976.
 The band's first review appeared in the NME, accompanied by a brief interview in which Jones declared, "Actually we're not into music.
 We're into chaos."
 Among those who read the article were two students at the Bolton Institute of Technology, Howard Devoto and Pete Shelley, who headed down to London in search of the Sex Pistols.
 After chatting with McLaren at Sex, they saw the band at a couple of late February gigs.
 The two friends immediately began organising their own Pistols-style group, Buzzcocks.
 As Devoto later put it, "My life changed the moment that I saw the Sex Pistols."

 The Pistols soon played other important venues, notably playing at Oxford Street's 100 Club for the first time on 30 March.
 On 3 April, they played for the first time at the Nashville, supporting the 101ers.
 The pub rock group's lead singer, Joe Strummer, saw the Pistols for the first time that night—and recognised punk rock as the future.
 A return gig at the Nashville on 23 April highlighted the band's growing musical competence.
 However Westwood started a fight with another audience member which also dragged in McLaren and Rotten.
 Cook later said, the "fight at the Nashville: that's when all the publicity got hold of it and the violence started creeping in ...
 I think everybody was ready to go and we were the catalyst."

-The leading New York punk band, the Ramones, released their debut album on 23 April 1976.
-Although regarded as seminal to the growth of English punk rock, with Cook and Jones being fans of the album, Lydon has repeatedly rejected that it influenced the Sex Pistols, claiming that they "were all long-haired and of no interest to me.
-I didn't like their image, what they stood for, or anything about them".

-Cook also denied being influenced by their music, stating, "the Ramones and the Pistols were different animals, with a different flavour.
-They were more basic, three-chord rock’n’roll", but added that the release of the album made the Pistols think, "We’d better crack on here.”